Women Helping Women Assists the Unemployed in Job Searches - Cerritos Community News

 “Our professional September audit reports a positive year-end performance for which we are grateful,” she said.
 “Still, we continue to navigate our continuity as all programs and services are at no cost to individuals or for the 60-plus nonprofits who refer their service population to us.”

 Despite their challenges during the pandemic, Whitaker said that WHW has emerged as a much better organization.
-She explained they had to “walk our walk” by upskilling themselves and taking a hard look in the mirror about what they offer, assessing their true value and performance outcomes.
+She explained they had to “walk our talk” by upskilling themselves and taking a hard look in the mirror about what they offer, assessing their true value and performance outcomes.

 “With an online delivery format, we are able to reach and serve more people who no longer come to our offices,” she said.
 “We are lightly providing professional apparel through referral partners by appointment-only.”
 Providing gently used professional clothing is apart of WHW’s services.